Sablednah/MobHealth/README.md

 Wildcard for all ModHealth permissions.

 ### Changelog
+1.9:  As requested, text for notification/messages is now stored in a config file - lang.yml

 1.8:  Changed spout notification icon to bow for projectile hits.

 1.7:  Version Checker.